 Water well and often….
-At least twice a week for the first month and keep the earth moist (but not soaking wet) so the tiny roots can extract the nutrients from the soil.
+At least twice a week for the first month and keep the earth moist (but not soaking wet)

-Please remember to water your tree at least twice a week to begin with.
+Water your tree at least twice a week to begin with.
 It will not survive long without your commitment to watering.

 A nice summer rain shower will not suffice.